 The home inspection process provides invaluable knowledge to a new real estate investor

 A thorough home inspector will walk you through the home, leaving no stone unturned, explaining what they're seeing, noting any minor issues, and allowing you to ask questions as they come up.
 For a new real estate investor, almost nothing could be more valuable.

-Suck up all that information and try to learn to see homes like the inspector does!
-You won’t become an expert overnight, but you’ll develop a more critical eye for both the telltale signs of depreciation and the potential for appreciation you might not have seen before.
+Suck up all that information and try to learn to see homes as the inspector does!
+You won’t become an expert overnight, but you’ll develop a more critical eye for both the telltale signs of depreciation and the potential for the appreciation you might not have seen before.